whatisaProCoder/python-programming/README.md

 # Python Programming
-This repository contains everything that I have ever coded in Python.
+This repository contains basic questions that will help to clear the basics of Python.

 It contains :
 1. Basic Questions (forked from semester-1-programming-lab)
 2. NeetCode - Python for Beginners
-3. NeetCode - 150.